sec0ndw1nd/keyword-navigator/README.md

 # Keyword Navigator

-I used to navigate websites with shortcuts of search engine.
-But, That feature suddenly gone so I made this.
+I used to shortcut my favourite sites in my Chrome browser's search engine to make it easier to navigate between sites.
+But Chrome suddenly removed this feature, so I created this extension.